SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 Payment Menu is versatile and can be configured in such a way that it functions like a single payment instrument.
 In such configuration, it is easy to Bring Your Own Payment Menu, i.e. building a customized payment menu in our own user interface.
-For InApp integrations, the payers' shopping experience will be better if you choose the BYO Payment Menu option.
+For in-app integrations, the payers' shopping experience will be better if you choose the BYO Payment Menu option.
 For web integrations, we highly recommend the Swedbank Pay Payment Menu.